"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 • Delay in diagnosis

-Premature precipitate labour, cancers (especially breast and colon), meningitis, subarachnoid haemorrhage, brain abscess, tetanus, diabetic foot, abdominal aortic aneurysm, cervical myelopathy, spinal extradural haematoma leading to paralysis.
+Premature precipitate labour, cancers, meningitis, subarachnoid haemorrhage, brain abscess, tetanus, diabetic foot, abdominal aortic aneurysm, cervical myelopathy, spinal extradural haematoma leading to paralysis.

 • Cardio-vascular events